appacademy/SWEO-Part-Time-Resources/1-Module/4-week/3-day/README.md

     - When we enter a function, we enter a new scope
   - `Block`- See Global, Local, Variables in the block

+- to determine which scope the variable belongs to
+  - step1: find which line of code the variable is defined at
+  - step2: what scope does that line belong to? (local, block, global)

 ---
 **What is Scope Chaining?**
 - Scope Chaining: JS will search through scopes, working upwards until it finds a match.